Canadian wine: International Domestic Blend

-This is a term for wine from Canadian wineries, whose grape must originated entirely or partially from outside of Canada.
+This is a term for wine from Canadian wineries, whose grapes must be sourced either partially or entirely from outside of Canada.
 Canadian wineries which existed in 1994 are allowed to import pre-fermented grape must from other countries, and use it to produce wine under their own brands.
-The maximum quantity of foreign wine used in these wines depended on the province the wine originated from; with certain provinces requiring a minimum amount of local grapes be used in order for it to qualify as "International Domestic Blend" wine.
-In Ontario, 30 per cent of the grapes in "International Domestic Blend" wine must originate from local growers.
-Conversely British Columbia did not stipulate the use of local grapes in the production of its "International Domestic Blend" wines.
+The maximum quantity of foreign wine used in these wines depended on the province the wine originated from, with certain provinces requiring a minimum amount of local grapes be used in order for it to qualify as "International Domestic Blend" wine.
+In Ontario, 30 per cent of the grapes in "International Domestic Blend" wine must be sourced from local growers.
+Conversely, British Columbia did not stipulate the use of local grapes in the production of its "International Domestic Blend" wines.

 In late 2009, local and international criticism of this practice and the Liquor Control Board of Ontario (LCBO) emerged.
-Grape growers in Ontario began protesting the practice as a threat to their livelihood claiming that thousands of tons of Canadian grapes are left rotting on the vine because producers are using imported grapes to make wine labelled as "Canadian".
+Grape growers in Ontario began protesting the practice as a threat to their livelihood, claiming that thousands of tons of Canadian grapes are left rotting on the vine because producers are using imported grapes to make wine labelled as "Canadian".
 Wine producers who do not use the "International Domestic Blend" designation criticized the practice as tarnishing the reputation of Canadian wines and misleading consumers.
-Producers and growers in Canada have petitioned the government for several changes in the practices such as making the origin of grapes more clear on the wine label and increasing the visibility of 100 per cent Canadian wines produced by members of the Vintners Quality Alliance (VQA) in province run liquor stores.
+Producers and growers in Canada have petitioned the government for several changes in the practices, such as making the origin of grapes more clear on the wine label and increasing the visibility of 100 per cent Canadian wines produced by members of the Vintners Quality Alliance (VQA) in province run liquor stores.
 In August 2009, the stores of Ontario's LCBO featured less than 2.5 per cent Canadian wine produced by VQA members, with the vast majority of its wines produced under the "International Domestic Blend" designation with up to 70 per cent foreign grapes.

 In March 2018, the Canadian Food Inspection Agency announced the replacement of the "International Canadian Blend" designation (which had replaced the original "Cellared in Canada" designation) with two new designations, dependent on the quantity of foreign wine mixed into the product.
-Products that are primarily made of foreign grapes are designated "International blend from imported and domestic wines"; whereas primarily domestic wines that contain foreign grapes are designated "International blend from domestic and imported wines".
+Products that are primarily made of foreign grapes are designated "International blend from imported and domestic wines", whereas primarily domestic wines that contain foreign grapes are designated "International blend from domestic and imported wines".